brikis98/yevgeniy-brikman-homepage/_posts/2023-04-01-monetizing-innovation.md

 The central point of the book is that products should be designed around price.
 Note that in this context, "price" is not just a single dollar figure (e.g., $500); that's a _price point_.
 What they are really talking about when they say "price" is to design the product around the _perceived value of the product_.
 Almost everything else—the type of product you can design, the service you can provide, the way you're perceived, the size of the company you could build, the profit you can generate, and so on—is derived from price.

-> Price is more than just a dollar figure; it is an indication of what the customer wants—and how much they wan it.
+> Price is more than just a dollar figure; it is an indication of what the customer wants—and how much they want it.
 It is the single most critical factor in determining whether a product makes money, yet it is an afterthought, a last minute consideration made after a product is developed.

 The traditional way to build products is to design, build, market, and finally price.
 This book recommends an alternative order: start with market and price, then design, and then build.